fuse-lang/fuse-lang.github.io/_docs/basics/0-intro.md

 ### Repeat Loop

-`repeat` works similar to a `while` loop but it will always execute the code block before checking the condition of the loop.
+`repeat` works similarly to a `while` loop but it will always execute the code block before checking the condition of the loop.

 ```fuse
 let num = 1